ashfurrow/blog/source/blog/2016-08-20-building-compassionate-software.html.markdown

 Psychological safety is awesome!
 How do we "do psychological safety" though?
 That's an interesting question.
 First we need to talk about the two scenarios you're likely to find yourself in.

-If you're a team leader, there's a lot you can do to improve you team's dynamic and – as a consequence – you're team's performance.
+If you're a team leader, there's a lot you can do to improve your team's dynamic and – as a consequence – your team's performance.
 Let's take a look at those steps after we discuss how individual contributors can help their teams, too.

 If you're a team member, then you can still help improve the levels of psychological safety in your team using the same techniques as a team lead.
 However, you're likely to have the biggest impact if you approach your team lead directly, present the evidence we've discussed, and work on the team dynamic together.
 This is really their job, they just might not know it yet.